-Important steps before choosing a life insurance provider
+Steps for choosing a life insurance provider

-- Shop around: Don't limit yourself to one provider and take the time to see what is available on the market.
+Weigh up your options.
+Don't limit yourself to one provider and take the time to see what is available on the market.

-- Take the necessary steps required during the policy application: It is important to take the necessary steps that are prescribed by your insurance provider during the application process.
+Be honest when applying.
+It is important to take the necessary steps that are prescribed by your insurance provider during the application process.
 Provide all necessary documentation and answer all questions related to your condition as truthfully as you can.

 There are some key components of your policy to look out for if you have a pre-existing medical condition and are looking to take out cover.
 This includes:

-Any exclusions and restrictions: This is a very important area to look at if you have previous health conditions, as you need to see whether there are any restrictions with regards to the cover based on your previous health conditions.
+Any exclusions and restrictions.This is a very important area to look at if you have previous health conditions, as you need to see whether there are any restrictions with regards to the cover based on your previous health conditions.
 Your condition may be automatically covered or you may need to undertake additional underwriting.

 The cost of the cover.
 Depending on any previous health conditions from which you have suffered, the cost of your life insurance cover can increase dramatically due to premium loading.
 In order to get the best deal possible you need to make sure you compare quotes from a number of insurance providers.